Introduction

 Sympathetic overflow

-The sympathetic system is the primary driver in the pathogenesis of neurogenic pulmonary edema.[12]
-The sudden over-activation of the neurogenic pulmonary edema trigger zone, either due to direct injury or irritation, activation of ascending neural pathways, or as a response to the raised ICP will lead to sympathetic overflow and a catecholamine release that initiates 3 important pathophysiological responses; systemic vasoconstriction, hypertension, and an increase in venous return.[13][12]
+Excessive sympathetic discharge is considered the key driver of NPE pathogenesis, leading to a catecholamine surge and subsequent cardiovascular and pulmonary changes.[15]
+The sudden over-activation of the NPE trigger zone, either due to direct injury or irritation, activation of ascending neural pathways, or as a response to the raised ICP, will lead to sympathetic overflow and a catecholamine release that initiates 3 important pathophysiological responses: systemic vasoconstriction, hypertension, and an increase in venous return.[16][15]

 Parasympathetic contribution